VBA-tools/VBA-Web/README.md

 3. That's it!
 There are many advanced uses for Excel-REST, including asynchronous requests so that Excel isn't locked up, Authenticators for accessing services with Basic, OAuth1, and OAuth2 authentication, and detailed requests for complex APIs.
 Find out more in the [Wiki](https://github.com/timhall/Excel-REST/wiki)

 The first step can be tedious, so you may want to use the blank workbook provided with the project.
-Design based heavily on the awesome [RestSharp](http://restsharp.org/)

 Example
 -------